How this guide is maintained

 YouTube QR Code

-Convert a YouTube link to a QR code so people can watch a video, open a playlist, or subscribe instantly.
+Turn a YouTube link into a QR code so people can watch, subscribe, or open a playlist instantly from print or packaging.

 Instagram QR Code